Grantparton/in-memory-filesystem/README.md

 * touch
   * Usage: `touch <source> ...`
   * Create files in the filesystem.
+* hardlink
+  * Usage: `hardlink <source> <link name>`
+  * Create a hard link between a source and a link.
+This link will follow the source node even if it moves.
+* symlink
+  * Usage: `symlink <source> <link name>`
+  * Create a symbolic link between a source and a link.
+This link will break if the source object moves by design.

 ## Implementation
 This implementation is essentially a running index of each node in the system.